capstoneelibriaries/JNS-Libraries/concept/script.md

 ## Transactions

 Thank you James, hello everyone, I'm Nathaniel and I will walk us through the process of performing a trade.
-We'll clikc the **offer trade button**, which is only visible because of our **Spring Security Model**.
-If we weren't logged in, this button would not be available.
+We'll click the **offer trade button**, which is only visible because of our **Spring Security Model**.
+If we were not logged in, this button would not be available.

 We're now taken to the trade page.
 On the left side, we have the owner of the ad and on the right side we have our ads